derekmueller/irlib/doc/doc_installation.rst

 		``conda create -n irlib -c conda-forge python h5py scipy matplotlib cython geopandas``

-	As above but also installs vitables, an hdf viewer, sphinx and spyder-kernels to allow you to use spyder to run and debug the code (but only if you set the interpreter to the correct environment).
-The trick with spyder is that the spyder-kernels version must be supported by your version of spyder.
-You may want to pin the spyder-kernels version (and/or your python version) like (This will go OUT OF DATE as spyder moves forward, the following works with spyder 4):
+	As above but also installs vitables, an hdf viewer, and sphinx with numpydoc (for documentation):

-		``conda create -n irlib -c conda-forge python h5py scipy matplotlib cython geopandas sphinx vitables spyder-kernels``
+		``conda create -n irlib -c conda-forge python h5py scipy matplotlib cython geopandas sphinx vitables numpydoc``

-		``conda create -n irlib -c conda-forge python=3.8 h5py scipy matplotlib cython geopandas vitables spyder-kernels=1.9``

 3. To run irlib you need to work out of a conda-aware console and type, *this must be done before every session*: